 Mitosis and meiosis are fundamental processes in cell division, but they serve distinct purposes and occur in different types of cells.
-Mitosis is the process of cell division that results in two identical daughter cells, essential for growth, repair, and asexual reproduction.
+Think about it: mitosis is the process of cell division that results in two identical daughter cells, essential for growth, repair, and asexual reproduction.
 Meiosis, on the other hand, is a specialized type of cell division that occurs in sexually reproducing organisms to produce gametes (sperm and egg cells) with half the number of chromosomes as the parent cell.
 One of the key differences between these two processes lies in whether genetic recombination, also known as crossing over, takes place.

 Main Subheading